Heatblur-Simulations/f-14-manual/src/stores/air_to_air/aim_54.md

 ![AIM-54](../../img/aim-54.jpg) _U.S.
 Navy photo by Photographer’s Mate 2nd Class Felix Garza Jr.
 (030320-N-4142G-013)_

-**Note:** Depicted missile has yet to have the forward fins attached.
+💡 Depicted missile has yet to have the forward fins attached.

 The AIM-54 Phoenix is a long-range air-to-air missile originally designed for the F-111B fleet air defense fighter, which never materialized.
 When the F-111B project was scrapped, the AIM-54 and the